-In basic terms, prosecutorial discretion (PD) is the power or authority the agency responsible for determining your case has in regards to deciding the outcome of their case.
-Prosecutorial discretion means that they can decide what degree to enforce the law against you in your immigration case.
+A prosecutorial discretion (PD) is the power or authority Immigration and Customs Enforcement (ICE) has in regard to deciding the outcome of an immigration case.
+PD means that ICE can decide what degree to enforce the law against you during your immigration case.

 One response has been the promulgation of guidelines for immigration trial attorneys (who represent USCIS) to make a more deliberate effort to use their resources on higher-priority immigration violators, rather than taking a universal approach to enforcement.
 Thus, lower-priority immigration violators, for example, those who do not have a criminal history, will have their deportation deferred and/or put on hold.
 The hold could last for several years or indefinitely.